-The sub 3 hour marathon isn’t a child’s play.
+The sub-3-hour marathon isn’t child’s play.
 And without a good marathon training plan, it is indeed one of the toughest things you can prepare yourself for.
-Breaking three hours in marathon requires patience, endurance, practice, energy, training and a lot more.
-If you are reading this and if you are here, you already know I am Sham, and this story is all about how I trained and prepared myself for the sub 3-hour marathon.
+Breaking three hours in a marathon requires patience, endurance, practice, energy, training and a lot more.
+If you are reading this and if you are here, you already know I am Sham, and this story is all about how I trained and prepared myself for the sub-3-hour marathon.
 It is more about the journey that led me to run the marathon and trained me to do the task that once seemed like a giant, bulky monster to me.

-How Did It All Began?
+How Did It All Begin?

 As they say, nothing makes a career better than your passion, infused within your profession.
-So, once it turned into my passion, I decided to become an indorsed runner.
+So, once it turned into my passion, I decided to become an endorsed runner.
 To start with, I did buy some paid training plans and started doing a 40km a week run at first, and then up to 60km.

 In the end, you have to take all that data, experiment, and turn it into an actionable training plan for yourself.